ProgrammerNomad/likhaeditor/README.md

 ## Vision

-Likha aims to become the default open-source editor for developers seeking freedom, control, and simplicity without licenses, clouds, or lock-in.
+LikhaEditor aims to become the default open-source editor for developers seeking freedom, control, and simplicity without licenses, clouds, or lock-in.
 The goal is a modular platform that grows with your product and embraces the ecosystems you already trust.

 ## Frequently Asked Questions

-### Is Likha really free?
+### Is LikhaEditor really free?

 Yes, completely free.
 MIT licensed with no hidden costs, premium tiers, or feature gating.
 Use it in commercial projects without attribution requirements.

-### Does Likha require a backend server?
+### Does LikhaEditor require a backend server?

 No mandatory backend.
-Likha runs entirely in the browser.
+LikhaEditor runs entirely in the browser.
 You only need a server if you want features like image uploads, which you control and implement yourself.

-### Can I use Likha offline?
+### Can I use LikhaEditor offline?

-Yes, Likha works completely offline once loaded.
+Yes, LikhaEditor works completely offline once loaded.
 No internet connection required for editing.

 ### How does Likha compare to TipTap?

 Both are excellent.
-Likha focuses on framework-agnostic design with first-class Laravel/Livewire support and works in plain HTML without build tools.
+LikhaEditor focuses on framework-agnostic design with first-class Laravel/Livewire support and works in plain HTML without build tools.
 TipTap is React/Vue focused and requires a build step.

 ### Will there be a paid version?

-No. Likha will remain 100 percent free and open source forever.
+No. LikhaEditor will remain 100 percent free and open source forever.
 No premium plans, no enterprise editions, no feature paywalls.

 ### How is collaborative editing implemented?